lbormann/darts-caller/README.md

 ## FAQ

 ### App starts and stops immediately?!

+- Create a fresh CMD; change to autodarts-caller-directory and start the executable / your start-script from there.
+If the app crashs the window will not exit.
+Moreover you can use the start-argument 'DEB="1"' to display more information about a problem.
 - Make sure you follow the rules of each argument you are using.
 - Check your autodarts-credentials (use email-adress and password).
-- If your are facing "failed keycloakauthentication Error (401 invalid_grant)", you probably need to disable Two-Factor-Auth!
+If your are facing "failed keycloakauthentication Error (401 invalid_grant)", you probably need to disable Two-Factor-Auth!

+### >>> Can not play soundfile for event "{your-soundfile}" -> Ignore this or check existance; otherwise convert your file appropriate

+Make sure the displayed sound-filename exists!
+If you rename any of your sound-files you NEED to restart the application as it internally creates a list of available sound-files ONLY on application start AND on a caller-switch (random_caller-functionality)!

 ### Sound is not playing?!